 Key Points

 • The primary concern of the adopted policy in the 1980s was the continuing availability of recreation lands and sewer utility capacity.
-Willing seller land acquisition programs have substantially increased public land ownership in the Region, up from 70% in the 1970s to approximately 90% today.
+Willing seller land acquisition programs have substantially increased public land ownership in the Region, up from 70 percent in the 1970s to approximately 90 percent today.

 Delivering and Measuring Success